RaspberryFpc/RaspberryPi-GPIOv2-FPC/README.md

 - Set direction: input or output
 - Control pull-up, pull-down, and no-pull
 - Support for active-low, open-drain, open-source, or push-pull
-- Fast and lightweight, no external dependencies
+- Very-fast (<2 µs), lightweight, and fully self-contained—no external dependencies required.

 ## Usage